Electives

 Corporate Governance & Compliance

-Prof. Dr. Carsten Jungmann (Legal Aspects of Corporate Governance), Sybille Weingart (Compliance)
+Prof. Dr. Carsten Jungmann (Corporate Governance, Compliance), Sibylle Weingart (Compliance)

 Corporate governance questions typically arise when a business is getting more mature, is constantly growing and/or is becoming more and more characterized by a rather dispersed ownership.
 In all these cases, the (executive) directors’ fiduciary duties as well as the tasks and rights of those controlling the management (non-executive directors, members of the supervisory board, shareholders) are gaining importance.